Chukchi language: Orthography

-The cover of a Grade 5 Chukchi language textbook from 1996, illustrating the then new Cyrillic El with hook letter.
-The title is Ԯыгъоравэтԯьэн йиԯыйиԯ 'Chukchi language'.
+The cover of a Chukchi-language textbook from 1996, illustrating the then-new Cyrillic El with hook.
+The title reads: Ԯыгъоравэтԯьэн йиԯыйиԯ 'Chukchi language'.

 Chukchi is one of few languages to have autonomously produced its own written script, and the northernmost language in the world to have done so.
 The script was invented by a man named Tenevil, but never saw widespread use.

 Until 1931, the Chukchi language had no official orthography, in spite of attempts in the 1800s to write religious texts in it.

 At the beginning of the 1900s, Vladimir Bogoraz discovered specimens of pictographic/logographic writing by the Chukchi herdsman Tenevil.
 Tenevil's writing system was entirely his own invention.
 It was nearly lost during the initial period of Soviet contact and subsequent Russian Arctic expeditions.
 The first official Chukchi alphabet was devised by Bogoraz in 1931 and was based on the Latin script: